kooroshsajadi/ght-performance-serial-parallel-mpi/README.md

 # Generalized_Hough_OpenCV_sample
-Samlpe program using Generalized Hough transform with OpenCV to perform shape based matching
+Samlpe program using Generalized Hough transform with OpenCV to perform shape based matching.

+This repository is under development.

 ## License